 Potential graduate students are encouraged to contact supervisors if they have any questions.

 B physics and CP violation at LHC at CERN

 LHCb makes precision studies of CP violation in the decay of beauty and charm ('heavy flavour') hadrons at the CERN LHC.
 LHCb searches for physics beyond the Standard Model by investigating departures from the unitarity of the CKM matrix and checking whether or not this provides a consistent picture of the CP-violation mechanism.
-These studies can provide valuable insight into the mechanisms responsible for matter-antimatter asymmetry in the Universe.
+These studies can provide valuable insight into the phenomena responsible for matter-antimatter asymmetry in the Universe.
 The experiment also has high sensitivity to new physics effects by looking for enhanced rates of heavy flavour decays that are extremely rare in the Standard Model, or in unexpected kinematical distributions of these decays.